Inspire Learning Teaching School Hub NW Facilitators

 - An understanding of how evidence-based practice can be used to develop professional development.

-- An in-depth understanding of the new statutory requirements for the registration, induction, mentoring and assessment requirements, as regulated and quality assured by the new Appropriate Bodies for ECF.
+- An in-depth understanding of the new statutory requirements for the registration, induction, mentoring and assessment requirements, as regulated and quality assured by the new Appropriate Bodies for ECTE.

 - Accessing and adapting material from UCL, understanding their programme in depth and developing your skills in effective facilitation.